-- Overpack and/or pay overweight bag fees,
+- You overpack and/or pay overweight bag fees,

 Then this post is for you.

-I wanted to share how to pack for Europe using one bag (a carry on size bag) that is easy to navigate without overpacking or having to buy an entirely new wardrobe.
+I wanted to share how to pack for winter travel to Europe using one bag (a carry on size bag) that is easy to navigate without overpacking or having to buy an entirely new wardrobe.
 You have everything you need for a trip in your closet, you just have to visualize it differently.

 This post is all about how to pack for cool weather, for warm weather travel see this post.

 - Know how you travel and what you will be doing each day.
 When my husband and I travel, we walk and use mass transit.
-When travelling abroad I know what I will be doing each day, want to dress as stylishly as I can, pack light and bring comfortable shoes.
+When traveling abroad I know what I will be doing each day, want to dress as stylishly as I can, pack light and bring comfortable shoes.
 Your daily activities may be completely different, but I advise that you know what you are doing (more or less) each day of your vacation or trip.

 - Plan on doing laundry.
 This is key for any trip that is more than 7 days.
 We always plan to do laundry during our trip (sometimes trips to the laundromat are adventures unto themselves!).
 Plan to do laundry at least once during your vacation – it is the only way to pack light and for it to work over a longer time period.